navifra-lab/jetson_sensor/src/microstrain_inertial/README.md

 ### Buildfarm

 As of `v2.0.5` this package is being built and distributed by the ROS build farm.
-If you do not need to modify the source, it is recommended to install directly from the buildfarm by running the following commands where `ROS_DISTRO` is the version of ROS you are using such as `galactic` or `humble`:
+If you do not need to modify the source, it is recommended to install directly from the buildfarm by running the following commands where `ROS_DISTRO` is the version of ROS you are using such as `noetic`:

 Driver:
 ```bash